 Wow, this episode ended up getting rather intense during the trial.
 And as Makusu tried to spin more and more lies to try to get himself out of trouble, I swear my blood was almost boiling.
 I was glad to see him knocked down several pegs near the end of the episode!

 Unfortunately, we don’t learn exactly what kind of sentence Makusu ends up receiving, and whether or not Cecil’s mother is granted a retrial.
 My biggest disappointment with this episode is the fact that we don’t learn what happens to Cecil’s mother.
 At this point, the viewer is left with the responsibility of assuming what happens.
-Fans of the show who are fanfic writers could have a field day with the fact that loose end, though.
+Fans of the show who are fanfic writers could have a field day with the fact that this loose end exists, though.

 Overall, Wizard Barristers turned out to be a pretty good series, even though I’m disappointed with the fact that the loose end about Cecil’s mother still exists.
 Of the six new shows I watched during the Winter 2014 season, Wizard Barristers was only beaten out slightly by Hamatora as my favorite new show of the season.
 Since Sentai Filmworks has licensed the series for home video release, there’s a chance of getting it on home video at some point in the future.
 This is a title that I’d be willing to add to my personal anime home video library.